mfarache/jekyll-now/_posts/2017-3-30-Using-private-docker-registry-alternatives.md

 After one day banging my head against the wall , trying every possible alternative or workaround I gave up and went for the simplest solution based on hosting images in private repositories in DockerHub.

-Really the purpose of my proof of concept is not learning the inner gritty details of security around docker containers, instead try to set the ground to prepare a continuos development pipeline using Jenkins. which will be the base of my next bog entry.
+Really the purpose of my proof of concept is not learning the inner gritty details of security around docker containers, instead try to set the ground to prepare a continuous development pipeline using Jenkins. which will be the base of my next bog entry.

 # Useful links